Art: Niwa Jongkind

 Studying with CG Spectrum through lockdown was a life saver.
 It gave me a strong sense of purpose everyday, and something to pour my pent-up energy into. –NJ

 Not to mention how amazing it felt to see my progress after every assignment.
-The Advanced Concept Art Course gave my work a massive boost.
+The Concept Art Specialization Course gave my work a massive boost.
 I’ve never learned so fast in my life.
 It is honestly crazy to look back at the work I did before starting the course, I feel like a completely different artist.
 It is all thanks to my mentor at the time Brian Huang, and the other digital painting mentors.

 Brian created such an awesome learning environment; always super fun and motivating.
 Seeing him paint over my artworks in Photoshop is what really sparked the learning for me, I was always left feeling confident about what I needed to improve.